 2. Use a Multi-Step Form

-As you set up your donation form, you’re going to want to retire one old best practice.
+As you set up your donation form, you’ll want to retire one old best practice.

-It used to be recommended that your forms’ fields all appear on one page.
+It used to be recommended that all of your forms’ fields appear on one page.
 The idea was that donors only had to make a single click to make their gift.

-While one-step forms required fewer clicks to make a donation, this best practice often resulted in very long forms that were visually overwhelming.
+While one-step forms required fewer clicks to make a donation, this best practice often resulted in visually overwhelming and very long forms.

 The new donation form best practice is to break donation forms into smaller, more digestible screens.
-It’s easier for the user to see all the information they need, without overwhelming them with it.
+It’s easier for the user to see all the necessary information without overwhelming them.

 It also improves conversion rates by solidifying a donor’s decision to give.